vvzen/lisp-101/README.md

 - `brew install emacs`
 Then, to make `left alt` (the Option Key) the Meta key for emacs when using iTerm2:
-Select Iterm2 -> Preferences -> Profiles Brings up the profiles view.
+Select iTerm -> Preferences -> Profiles Brings up the profiles view.
 On that pane select Keys then Left option key acts as and select +Esc.
 Solution found thanks to https://stackoverflow.com/questions/41987296/setting-alt-option-key-to-meta-in-emacs-on-osx